Expand description

 §Features

-trait has an associated error type so each writer can choose its error type.
-For example, the implementation forstd::String
+Formatter<'_, impl uWrite>instead of a singlecore::Formatter; theuWritetrait has an associated error type so each writer can choose its error type.
+For example, the implementation forstd::StringusesInfallibleas its error type. core::fmt::Formatter::debug_struct-like API#[derive(uDebug)]- Pretty formatting (

 §Non-features